lesimoes/m-LaaS/README.md

-A little playground with machine learning in nodejs with knn
+A little playground with machine learning in nodejs

 ### Install
 ` npm install `